yaakov2

 [begin RT] I have always thought that the Sabbath was a good time to talk about things to do with Ha Shem.
 Last week I wrote the beginning of a blog on the Sabbath and I’ve had some time to think about it and do some more reading about it.
 Because of the various background of my readers (both of them) I don’t vary much from the many and varied translations of the bible itself or the original Masoretic text in Hebrew or the Christian New Testament in (Textus Receptus or Majority Text) Greek.
 And, as I have said many times, I am NOT a scholar of either Hebrew or Greek – I know just enough to be dangerous but I do find the original languages much more explanatory than some of the translations.[end RT]

-[begin RT] For Christian translations I like KJV, NKJV, The NKJ Greek Interlinear, The Amplified Bible, and a few others.
-I also have an interesting Hebrew-English version of the New Testament that makes for helpful translations.
-For Jewish and Old Testament, I still like the the Christian translations but in addition I like J. P. Green’s Interlinear, the Jewish Publication Society (JPS) with English (1999), and the older 1955 JPS w/o English.
+[begin RT] For Christian translations I like King James Version [KJV], New KJV [NKJV], The NKJV Greek Interlinear, The Amplified Bible, and a few others.
+I also have an interesting Hebrew-English version of the New Testament [NT] that makes for helpful translations.
+For Jewish and Old Testament [OT], I still like the the Christian translations but in addition I like J. P. Green’s Interlinear, the Jewish Publication Society (JPS) with English (1999), and the older 1955 JPS w/o English.
 Also, from time to time, I consult two or three Jewish Prayer books since the translations there give some insight into what the Jewish people really believe about that particular passage of scripture.
 So, enough about translations and versions and on to the main topic, the Sabbath, or Shabbos as some call it, which, actually, is a much better pronounciation of the word. [end RT]

 Wilson Mar commented last week that the punishment that Ha Shem imposed was rather Draconian.
 Draco was a man, a created being.
 So, to my way of thinking, to call the law and enforcements of the laws of Ha Shem something like a man would indicate that Ha Shem was being like a man rather than the man behaving like Ha Shem.
 Or something like that.